 Let’s first consider who you are and why you want to sit on a board.
 You should also think about whether you are suitable to take on a board directorship.
 Each of these is an important question to ask yourself.

 Why do you want a board role?

-It was not long ago that I conducted a counselling session with a highly-experienced woman with tons of Government, Commercial Change, IT and strategic experience.
+It was not long ago that I conducted a counseling session with a highly-experienced woman with tons of Government, Commercial Change, IT and strategic experience.
 At the time, she was advising SMEs and C-Suites on how to commercialise new products and break into new markets.
 She was passionate about doing this and very good at it.
 She brought a wealth of contacts, good quality clients and personal executive experience – she was also well respected as a consultant and very intelligent.